 They were afraid of entrances getting destroyed and being trapped within as well as being gassed whilst inside.
 So while it was a good strategy to being in the Vieng Xai caves, there were drawbacks too.

 The last caves you see are quite beautiful, so you get to enjoy the landscape as well as the history.
-When you climb up the stairs to see the stores you can look over at the view that the inhabitants would have had at the same time.
+When you climb up the stairs to see the stores you can look over at the view that the inhabitants would have had.

 If you like caves and you’re in Laos, then check out my guide to the non-touristy Kong Lor Cave in the south.

-The last cave that you will visit (number 18) is the theatre cave which is actually still used to this day for screenings and weddings, which is pretty cool.
+The last cave that you will visit (number 18) is the theatre cave which is actually still used to this day for screenings and weddings.
 It’s a real living piece of history.

 If you get hungry after the tour, there are a handful of restaurants along the Main Street of Vieng Xai, including Mrs Phoutphone noodle shop and the Sabaidee Odisha Indian restaurant.

 If you get back to Xam Neua early enough, then I recommend visiting the food market on the other side of the river (you have to pay for parking).
-It has a lot of Chinese influence so you can see all manner of things from bundles of frogs to thrashing snakefish which makes a change from tourist markets.
+It has a lot of Chinese influence so you can see all manner of things. they have everything from bundles of frogs to thrashing snakefish which makes a change from tourist markets.

-If you want drinks or snacks then I recommend Many Coffee on the Main Street as well as Yuni Coffee and the Dan Nao Meuang Xam restaurant for tea.
+If you want drinks or snacks then I recommend Many Coffee on the Main Street.
+Yuni Coffee and the Dan Nao Meuang Xam restaurant are good for meals too.
 Some of the hotels do food as well.